Do this: Tell people around you that you’re going on a solo motorcycle tour.

 After all, everything that happens is your responsibility.
 Craving some challenge in your life?

 Go on a solo ride with your motorcycle.
-If you’re in India, here’s a guide to planning your bike trip to Ladakh.
+If you’re in India, here’s a guide for planning your first bike trip to Ladakh. because I know it’s the first destination that comes to your mind when you think about solo motorcycle touring.

 10) Knowing the Mechanics of your Machine.